Autism and memory: Memory strengths

-Although many people who have been diagnosed with autism have some memory difficulties, there are some who excel with memory.
-Some individuals with HFA have been diagnosed with savant syndrome.
+Some autistic people have been diagnosed with savant syndrome.
 Those who are considered savants exhibit extraordinary memory abilities in specific domains such as music, art, mathematics, or calendar memory.
 This demonstrates that memory in autism is not uniformly affected; individuals can exhibit peaks and dips depending on the type of memory and their cognitive profile.

+Autism may cause some difficulties but there are also some skills that remain intact.
+A study on prototype recognition was conducted with 15 non-autistic and 15 autistic children.
+To examine the children were supposed to put items in categories based on their similarities by using recognition tests and prototype tests.
+The study suggested that autistic children recognition skills remain at the same level with normal development.

 Further research

 Few studies of implicit/non-declarative memory exist.
-Almost all of the M-LFA studies were conducted with children aged 3–18.
+Almost all of the M-LFA studies were conducted with young people aged 3–18.
 A specific call has been issued for the investigation of total loss of declarative memory in significantly low-functioning, nonverbal autistic people.

+There is need for more studies on autism and possible treatments.
+A study was conducted in relation to Cognitive Enhancement Therapy.
+The study suggested that CET was a plausible effective therapy for both social and nonsocial impairments due to autism.
+The study also suggests that more long-term therapies should be conducted.
+Along with that, many studies on autism are focused on children.
+The older population report more memory difficulties among the entire population.
+Also, older autistic people continue to have difficulties with normal tasks as they age without the proper treatment.
+There needs to be more longevity studies in regards how memory is affected as autistic people age.